 We believe that teachers have a significant role in this process; they must facilitate, support and encourage learning through the creation of developmentally apppropriate environments, activities and opportunities, through the process of provoking ideas - talking, listening and observing young children -, and through collaborating with children in the construction of their knowledge.

 Cerritos College began providing child care services as the Niemes Child Development Center in 1973 and was located off campus.
 The Niemes Center grew out of the collaborative efforts of the ABC Unified School District and Cerritos College and was originally designed to meet the needs of evening students at the college.
-The center moved on campus in 1976 and became the Cerritos College Child Development Center.
+The Center moved on campus in 1976 and became the Cerritos College Child Development Center.
 During the 1970's and 1980's the center offered a variety of options for students., including night care.
-In 1990 the center established its current operating hours and began offering part time and full time care for 2, 3, or 5 days per week from 7:30 am - 5:00 pm.

-The Child Development Center at Cerritos College is a laboratory school for college students seeking a carreer in teaching children.
-The College students that are enrolled in child development courses complete practicum (lab) hours, field experience, observations and other course assignments at the center.
-The Center also mentors twenty college students each semester.
+The Child Development Center at Cerritos College is a laboratory school for college students completing practicum (lab) hours, field experience, observations and other course assignments.
+We also mentor twenty college students each semester from surrounding Universities and Cal State Programs.
 In addition, the Center serves as a resource for other programs, college courses and students on campus and maintains a strong relationship with other departments and programs in our community.

 In March of 2008, 12 staff from Cerritos College Child Development Center, traveled to Italy where we participated in an Internation Student and Professor Study Group with educators from over 10 countries.
 At this conference we toured the Infant/Toddler and Preschools of Reggio Emilia, spent time with the teachers and children, participated in discussion groups, and viewed documentations at the Loris Malaguzzi Center.